 In most cases of addiction, anger is the only emotion left.
 Drugs and alcohol mute all the other emotions, but anger tends to come through because it is one of the most obvious emotions.
 When you tell someone you are angry, it doesn’t require a lot of explanation.
 People who are struggling with addiction and substance abuse tend to become increasingly angry — at everyone and everything.
 During recovery, other emotions begin to surface and are processed, but a sudden flash of anger can bring a person back to the dark days of addiction instantly.

-One of the changes that occurs in the brain under prolonged stress causes neurons to fire faster than normal.
+One of the changes that occur in the brain under prolonged stress causes neurons to fire faster than normal.
 This has the effect of speeding up thoughts, which is not something that can be tolerated for an extended period of time.
-People recovering from addiction are already dealing with similar brain function issues.
+People recovering from drug and alcohol addiction are already dealing with similar brain function issues.
 Compounding them with stress often makes the situation unbearable, at which point someone recovering from addiction cannot resist the urge to get high.

 It’s hard to imagine when someone begins rehab and is so shameful and broken down that they would ever become self-assertive.
 This happens, though, and it is a relapse trigger.
 Some people reach a point in their recovery where they feel they have mastered the principals of sobriety to the point that they can preach them to others.
 They use their preaching to put themselves on a pedestal of morality, high above everyone else.
 Unfortunately, this is a set up to a big fall.